Camp Randall Stadium: History

 In 2018, a plan was announced to build premium seating in the south end zone (replacing existing bleacher seating), replace the artificial turf, upgrade utilities, and improve the press box.
-These projects were completed over the summer of 2022, cutting the stadium’s capacity from 80,321 down to it’s current number of 75,822.
+These projects were completed over the summer of 2022, cutting the stadium's capacity from 80,321 down to its current number of 75,822.
+With the 2024 expansion of the Big Ten and its new television contract adding new evening games to the schedule deep into November, and the possibility of hosting College Football Playoff games, UW–Madison replaced the field after the 2023 season with a heated surface and winterization measures which will allow it to continue hosting games until the end of the year.
+The scoreboard will also have additional panels added on to replace traditional static advertising hoardings.

 Crush

 On October 30, 1993, Wisconsin defeated the Michigan Wolverines, 13–10, for the first time since 1981.
 As the final gun sounded, students began to charge the field to celebrate, but were blocked by the guardrails surrounding the field.
 The crowd in the back, not aware of what was going on at the front, continued to move forward, aided by gravity.
 Those in front were crushed against the rails and then trampled when the rails finally gave way and the throng spilled onto the field.
 There were no fatalities, but 73 students were injured, six of them critically.
 Several Badgers football players assisted with removing the injured from the tangle.
 Per Mar Security (stadium security) and the University of Wisconsin were later found liable for this situation.

 As a result, design changes were made in the stadium that increased the size and strength of the fences.
 Stadium personnel also received training to help them better handle a field rush.
 A field rush after a defeat of no. 1 Ohio State on October 16, 2010, showed that the measures taken after 1993 worked, as only one minor injury took place.